 Dogs That Should Avoid or Limit Bananas

 While bananas are safe for most healthy adult dogs, certain dogs should avoid them or eat them only under veterinary supervision.
+The underlying concern is always the sugar and calorie content.

 Alternative Fruits and Treats for Dogs

 If bananas aren’t suitable for your dog or you want to rotate treats, several other fruits and vegetables are safe alternatives.
+Variety is good — it prevents boredom and ensures your dog gets a range of micronutrients from their treat rotation.

 🍎 Safe Fruits for Dogs — Quick Comparison